-Client Name: A series and the series of the

-I have reviewed Personal Enrichment through Ment Notice of Privacy Practices with my social worker an Enrichment through Mental Health Services, Inc. en questions pertaining to the Notice were discussed a copy of the Notice for future reference. nd/or designated Personal nployee.
-Any and all
+I have reviewed Personal Enrichment through Mental Health Services, Inc.'s Notice of Privacy Practices with my social worker and/or designated Personal Enrichment through Mental Health Services, Inc. employee.
+Any and all questions pertaining to the Notice were discussed at this time.
+I was given a copy of the Notice for future reference.

 7/31/2013

 Client Signature Date

-1
+//

 Parent/Guardian Signature Date

 Electronically Signed By: HARRIS,KAMILLE BS / Access Center Assessment Specialist 7/31/2013

 PEMHS Employee Signature Date